byu-cpe/ecen427/_labs/hello_world.md

 After you have completed these steps, do the following:

   - Modify the *Hello, World* application so that it prints `Hello, World from <your name>!`
-  - Complete the Lab 1 Learning Suite quiz, titled *Linux/Git Tutorial*.
+  - Complete the Lab 1 Learning Suite quiz.
   - Submit your code.